 A series of walkways leads up to a 30-foot-high cantilevered promenade offering million-dollar views.
 “Our personal favorite thing to do in the park is to be able to stand on the cantilevered overlook and watch the sun slowly dip down over the Manhattan skyline,” says architect Marion Weiss.
 “It’s magical.”
 You’ll also find a kayak launch, promontory green, and exercise terraces.
 Best of all: It’s sustainable and relatively hurricane-resistant.
 (Phase one was in construction during Hurricane Sandy.)

-Following the riverfront down to Brooklyn, you’ll find another newcomer, which opened this summer: six-acre waterfront Domino Park, designed by architecture firm James Corner Field Operations (the creative force behind the High Line in Chelsea), on the site of the erstwhile Domino Sugar Refinery.
-There are playgrounds, a dog run, a taco stand called Tacocina by restaurateur Danny Meyer, bocce and volleyball courts, and salvaged industrial elements from the factory.
+Following the riverfront down to Brooklyn, you’ll find another green space that opened only two summers ago: six-acre waterfront Domino Park, designed by architecture firm James Corner Field Operations (the creative force behind the High Line in Chelsea), on the site of the former Domino Sugar Refinery.
+There are playgrounds, a dog run, a taco stand called Tacocina by restaurateur Danny Meyer and bocce and volleyball courts.

 From the name, it makes sense that this was probably New York’s first water-focused park.
 But despite roots dating back to 1875, it wasn’t until parks impresario Robert Moses got ahold of it in the 1930s and ’40s that actual water access was introduced.
 Now this four-mile- long designated scenic landmark boasts bike paths, playgrounds, outdoor cafés, and the famous 79th St. Boat Basin.